Continent

 ### **About the Authors**

 **[Rémi Thériault](https://remi-theriault.com/)** is currently a PhD candidate in Psychology at the Université du Québec à Montréal, Canada.
 Overall, Rémi is passionate about putting social-psychological research to use to increase people’s well-being and intrinsic motivation to help one another.
-He also has a (tiny bit obsessive) passion for programming with R.
+He is also passionate about programming with R :)

 **[Patrick Forscher](https://busaracenter.org/patrick-s-forscher/)** is the primary collaborator on this project.
 He is currently the Director of the Culture, Research Ethics, and MEthods (CREME) Meta-Research Team at the Busara Center for Behavioral Economics.
 The dashboard was Patrick's original vision, and frequently benefits from his creative input.